 And the same vase looks equally beautiful in the corner of our bedroom desk.

 If traditional fall colors do not appeal to you, I believe the soft green tones of eucalyptus are a great alternative.
-I added some tall eucalyptus branches to the corner of our desk, this week and they not only look beautiful, the fragrance is lovely as well.
+I added some tall eucalyptus branches to the corner of our desk, this week, and they not only look beautiful, but the fragrance is also lovely as well.

 The drama of a tall arrangement can make any fall vignette more beautiful

 And for something a bit more rustic, a vase filled with cotton stem branches is an easy way to add a bit of fall color to your decor.